Can a Foreigner Become a Licensed Real Estate Service Practitioner in the Philippines?

 It is also provided in RESA that the “upon application and payment of the required fees and subject to the approval of the Commission, the Board may issue special/temporary permit to real estate service practitioners from foreign countries whose services are urgently needed in the absence or unavailability of local real estate service practitioners for the purpose of promoting or enhancing the practice of the profession in the Philippines.”
 (Section 23)

-Hence, if the US Realtor® is issued a special/temporary permit by the PRC then he/she can probably serve a foreign corporation who would want to lease a land or any other real property in the country.
+Hence, if the US Realtor® is issued a special/temporary permit by the PRC then he/she can probably serve a foreign corporation that would want to lease land or any other real property in the country that foreigners can purchase.

-I think with the more than 20,000 licensed real estate practitioners in the country any foreign or local corporation will be able to find a professional to their liking who will serve them with utmost competence, respect and responsibility as compared to a foreign real estate service practitioner.
+I think with the more than 40,000 licensed real estate practitioners in the country any foreign or local corporation will be able to find a professional to their liking who will serve them with utmost competence, respect, and responsibility as compared to a foreign real estate service practitioner.

-But, should you be able to provide me with a better example on why the PRC will issue a special/temporary permit to a foreign real estate service practitioner then please do inform me.
+But, should you be able to provide me with a better example of why the PRC will issue a special/temporary permit to a foreign real estate service practitioner then please do inform me.

 Published by Atty.
 Jojo